BalanceBalls/nekot/README.md

  - `chatGPTApiUrl` [obsolete]: same as `providerBaseUrl`
  - `systemMessage` field is available for customizing system prompt messages. **Better to set it from the app**
  - `defaultModel` field sets the default model.  **Better to set it from the app**
+ - `maxAttachmentSizeMb` field sets maximum allowed image size
+ - `includeReasoningTokensInContext` field sets whether to include reasoning tokens in the next request or not.

 ### Providers